fbpx

 Benefits of regularly conducting threat assessments

 The obvious benefit of regularly conducting threat assessments is that you are minimising any potential hazards of your event.
 If you have considered the potential risks and threats associated with your event beforehand then you have given yourself the opportunity to take suitable precautions.
+Additionally, incorporating a process of continuous security validation throughout the event planning and execution stages can further strengthen your risk mitigation efforts.

 Additionally, risk assessments and management are legal requirements so even though you will personally see the benefits of conducting the assessment, they are also mandatory practice.
 It is important to be able to show that you were on top of your threat management during the event planning process.
 Proper documentation is needed for this so having a thorough risk assessment report will tick this box.